-Brook Trout on the Nipigon
+Brook Trout On The Nipigon

-After his third cast into the Nipigon River, my father is angling a decent fish.
+After his third cast into the Nipigon River, my father is angling for a decent fish.
 By the time I trudge down the riverbank with my camera, Gord Smedley has a gloved hand gripping the tail of a 16-inch brook trout.
 She is undeniably beautiful: wide in girth, with her deeply coloured, bespeckled hide resplendent in the late August sun.
 It's a big brookie by most standards, but we are on the Nipigon, and as my dad would soon discover, the fish now swimming back to the slack water behind a group of boulders is well below average.

-First Trip to the Nipigon
+First Trip To The Nipigon River

 Although I’ve been fortunate enough to fish the Nipigon several times, my dad has never been on this fabled trout river.
 We launch at the Pine Portage Dam into Forgan Lake.
 Essentially a flooded section of the Nipigon River, the strong current, rocky islands, shoals, and narrows present a dizzying number of places for trout to hide.
 Dad and I stop at a shallow run that lends itself well to shore fishing.
 A powerful flow undulates over a mix of boulders, rock ledges, and gravel bars before dropping into a deep pool.